pydanny/pydanny-event-notes/Pycon2013/lightning.rst

 How and why a Java Expert switched to Python (Ron Cox)
 ========================================================

-* Got into Java v1
+* Got into Java v1 ages ago
+* Worked with servlets to deliver web sites
+* About 2.5 years ago was working on mobile tech including Android and iOS work.